StarpTech/k8s-gitops/README.md

 # k8s-gitops

-This guide describe a GitOps workflow without relying on more tools than absolutly necessary.
-We use established software like [`helm`](https://helm.sh/) and [`skaffold`](https://skaffold.dev/) to provide a modern [Push based](https://www.weave.works/blog/why-is-a-pull-vs-a-push-pipeline-important) CI/CD workflow.
+This guide describe a GitOps Kubernetes workflow without relying on server components.
+We provide a modern [Push based](https://www.weave.works/blog/why-is-a-pull-vs-a-push-pipeline-important) CI/CD workflow.

+## Helm introduction

 [Helm](https://helm.sh/) is the package manager for Kubernetes.
 It provides an interface to manage chart dependencies and releases.